rodrigos4y/rodrigos4y.github.io/README.md

 # Rdfreitas Frontend/UI Designer
-> Meu website para trabalhos freelance
+> My website for freelance works

-Esse projeto é o desenvolvimento do meu website com minha formação, experiências e portfolio.
+This project are the development of my website with my graduation, exepriences and portfolio.

 ## Versioning
 To keep better organization of releases we follow the [Semantic Versioning 2.0.0](https://semver.org/) guidelines.